 This is the transcribed will of William Buckner of Cumnor Parish, Berkshire, England, 1558 (Archdeacon Berks. wills reg.
 D.188, LDS film #1,041,804)

 The great mystery with this will is who's not in it.
 Several independent records indicate that Thomas Smyth, a mayor of Oxford, married Rose Buckner in 1553, daughter of William Buckner of Botley (in Cumnor parish) and Dorothy Huckvale.
 At first glance, the William Buckner with his wife Dorothy in this will is a pretty good candidate to be William Buckner of Botley, who is known from other records as well.
-Rose had died by 1586 when the widow Dorothy Buckner wrote her will, so she would naturally be missing in it, but it is odd that neither she nor her prominent husband are mentioned in this will, though John Smyth and his wife are on the Christmas list.
-A son William Buckner is also omitted from the present will though (he is known from his mother's will 18 years later), so it is possible that several children were omitted for some reason (his apparent cousin Thomas Buckner of Whitley did the same thing in his 1587 will).
-Pleasants (the farm he lived at) was also in Botley, so it's the right place and the right names.
+Rose had died by 1585 when the widow Dorothy Buckner wrote her will, so she would naturally be missing in it, but it is odd that neither she nor her prominent husband are mentioned in the present will, though John Smyth and his wife are on the Christmas list at the end.
+A son William Buckner is also omitted from the present will though (he is known from his mother's will 18 years later), so it is possible that several children were omitted for some reason (his apparent cousin, or possibly brother, Thomas Buckner of Whitley did the same thing in his 1587 will).
+Pleasants (the farm he lived at) was also in Botley, so place and the names are consistent with the idea that this is William of Botley.
 I'm still a little hesitant because of Rose's absence, but for now I'm working under the assumption that this is the same William Buckner of Botley.
-One reservation I have is that Richard Buckner (d.
-1548) had a son William who may have been the same as this William in the will, but as this William had to have been born prior to 1520 at the latest (to have a grown, married daughter and possibly two), I think it is unlikely that this William could have been Richard Buckner's son (though still not ready to rule it out).

 There are several ambiguous personal and place names.
 The most significant is probably the location of the house that Thomas Buckner inherited.
 Others have read this as "parish of Eaton" , which is contextually satisfying, but the form of the initial letter is very difficult to reconcile with a captial 'E'.
 It most resembles a 'P' to me, but there isn't a "Paton" parish that I can find (Potton, Bedf., Porton, Wilts.?).
 The conspicuous overbar above the 'a' probably indicates abbreviation, most likely 'n' or 'm', which might suggest Panton or Ponton, both in Lincolnshire.
 Since this will was probated in the archdeaconry of Berks, it has to have been a parish within the archdeaconry however.
 Otherwise, the will would have to have been probated in a higher court.
 In a stretch, I could read "Fa[ring]ton", for Faringdon, Berks. - the overbar does suggest a longer abbreviation than a simple 'n' or 'm'.